 Silicon nodes can store up to 10 times more energy than conventional graphite anodes.
-But expansion and shrinkage during charging and discharging cycle make them unstable.
+But expansion and shrinkage during the charging and discharging cycle make them unstable.
 By combining an abundant and relatively pure form of silicon dioxide and a low-cost chemical reaction, scientists created lithium-ion half-cell batteries that store almost four times more energy than conventional graphite anodes.

 As an outcome, the batteries greatly outperformed traditional batteries in laboratory tests.
-The batteries also demonstrated excellent electrochemical performance with a capacity of ~1420 mAh/g at C/2 rate after 400 cycles.
+The batteries also demonstrated excellent electrochemical performance with a capacity of ~1420 mAh/g at a C/2 rate after 400 cycles.

-Changling Li, a graduate student said, “One glass bottle provides enough nano silicon for hundreds of coin cell batteries or three-five pouch cell batteries.
+Changling Li, a graduate student, said, “One glass bottle provides enough nano silicon for hundreds of coin cell batteries or three-five pouch cell batteries.
 We started with a waste product that was headed for the landfill and created batteries that stored more energy, charged faster, and were more stable than commercial coin cell batteries.
 Hence, we have very promising candidates for next-generation lithium-ion batteries.”